wavefrontHQ/docs/pages/doc/cardinality.md

 ## Wavefront and High Cardinality

-Wavefront supports high cardinality for time series data, because the data is very easily manipulated and easily retrieved.
+Wavefront supports high cardinality for time series data because the data is very easily manipulated and easily retrieved.
 If you have data points, which appear once or twice in the system, the database no longer stores this data as timeseries information.
 In such a case, or if you want to look into individual data points, for example single user requests, you should use the distributed tracing offering which allows you to drill down into such data.
 For more information, watch the following video, in which the Wavefront co-founder Clement Pang explains cardinality.

 <a href="https://youtu.be/8wKPkrIiXKw" target="_blank"><img src="/images/v_cardinality.png" style="width: 700px;" alt="about cardinality"/></a>

-Wavefront usually deals gracefully with high cardinality, because it has the following features:
+Wavefront usually deals gracefully with high cardinality because it has the following features:

 **Applies top-down and bottom-up indexes**